-- Map stakeholders (Roma women's organisations and activists) as potential programme/project partners and participants in events. - Collect and use disaggregated data only for the purposes of developing of specific policies to address vulnerable persons as a matter of priority.
-Data on ethnicity, gender, age, etc. must not include personal details and should be collected and processed in compliance with applicable data regulations - Develop networks between public authorities (project implementers) and stakeholders (Roma women's organisations and activists). - Develop rules and procedures to ensure provision of targeted support to involved Roma women (formal & informal) and especially to Roma women in rural areas. - Involve Roma women as programme/project managers to foster their participation.
-Elaborate Job Specifications & Terms of Reference for Recruitment to enable hiring of Roma (women) as programme/project personnel at all levels.
+- Map stakeholders (Roma women's organisations and activists) as potential programme/project partners and participants in events. - Collect and use disaggregated data only for the purposes of developing specific policies to address vulnerable persons as a matter of priority.
+Data on ethnicity, gender, age, etc. must not include personal details. - Develop networks between public authorities (project implementers) and stakeholders (Roma women's organisations and activists). - Develop rules and procedures to ensure provision of targeted support to involved Roma women (formal and informal) and especially to Roma women in rural areas. - Involve Roma women as programme/project managers to foster their participation.
+Elaborate Job Specifications and Terms of Reference for Recruitment to enable hiring of Roma (women) as programme/project personnel at all levels.

-Participation of Roma women in the implementation stage
+Integration of Roma women's perspectives at the implementation stage

 Mainstreaming of Roma women as a target group in general violence prevention/protection programmes and projects can remove barriers to their participation.
-Development of particular selection criteria ensuring Roma women's involvement in implementation of projects and initiatives is therefore to be prioritised.
+Development of particular selection criteria ensuring Roma women's involvement in implementation of projects and initiatives is therefore to be taken into account.